Online and phone therapy free for Indigenous Ontarians

 Couple therapy

-NIHB has changed their policy, and they are now only going to pay half for couple sessions unless both partners have status cards and apply.
+NIHB has changed their policy, and they are now only going to pay half for couple sessions if only one partner has a status card.

 What counselling format does NIHB pay for?